-Emily Blunt and John Krasinki: Park Slope and Brooklyn Heights
+Emily Blunt and John Krasinski: Park Slope and Brooklyn Heights

-Easily one of Hollywood’s most adorable couples, Emily Blunt and John Krasinki made waves when they purchased a $6 million limestone townhouse off of Prospect Park in Park Slope in 2016.
-The borough collectively grieved when they sold it for $6.5 million just two years later, saying they didn’t spend enough time there.
-Thankfully, the couple has stayed in Brooklyn, purchasing in the very same building as Matt Damon.
+Easily one of Hollywood’s most adorable couples, Emily Blunt and John Krasinski made waves when they purchased a $6 million limestone townhouse off Prospect Park in Park Slope in 2016.
+They sold it for $6.5 million just two years later, saying they didn’t spend enough time there.
+But the couple did end up staying in Brooklyn, purchasing in the very same building as Matt Damon.
 According to our reports, they closed on a pair of eighth floor units for $11 million.
 With at least three of its 29 units owned by celebs, The Standish is fast becoming the 443 Greenwich of Brooklyn.

 Adam Driver: Brooklyn Heights

-Despite his celebrity and unmistakable profile, actor Adam Driver manages to keep a low profile at home in Brooklyn Heights.
-Rumors swirled back in 2017 when he and his wife, Joanne Tucker, were spotted touring a townhouse on Hicks Street.
-It is not confirmed whether the couple purchased that townhouse or not, but interviews with Esquire and The New Yorker confirm that Driver does, in fact, live in the neighborhood.
+Despite his celebrity and unmistakable presence, actor Adam Driver manages to keep a low profile at home in Brooklyn Heights.
+Rumors swirled back in 2017 when he and his wife, Joanne Tucker, were spotted touring a townhouse on Hicks Street in the neighborhood.
+It’s not confirmed whether the couple purchased that townhouse or not, but interviews in Esquire and The New Yorker confirm that Driver does, in fact, live in the neighborhood.

 Mary Louise Parker: Brooklyn Heights

-Back in 2018, Mary Louise Parker, the noted stage actress, writer, and star of “Weeds,” bought a $4.3 million, five-bedroom duplex with views of the Brooklyn Promenade and the Manhattan skyline.
-Based on the views, it must be close to where Damon, Krasinki, and Blunt live at The Standish.
+Back in 2018, Mary Louise Parker, the noted stage actress, writer, and star of Weeds, bought a $4.3 million, five-bedroom duplex with views of the Brooklyn Promenade and the Manhattan skyline.
+Based on the views, it must be close to where Damon, Krasinski, and Blunt live at The Standish.